thunderdust/Solaris/catalog.md

     2)  Create a company identity number for A;
     3)  Record A's joining date;
     4)  Record A's name, email address, contact number, home address;
-    5)  Set the job title for A (sales representative, marketing executive etc.);
+    5)  Set the job title for A (sales representative, sales manager etc.);
     6)  (If A is a sales representative) Set the initial sales target of A;
     7)  Set the basic salary of A;
     8)  Check all the information and confirm the new account ;